jlandowner/psp-util/README.md

 `attach` attaches PSP to Subjects(Group, User or ServiceAccount).

+If there is no managed ClusterRole and ClusterRoleBinding associated with the given PSP, it will generate them automaticaly.

 ```shell
 Usage:
   psp-util attach PSP-NAME [ --group | --user | --sa ] SUBJECT-NAME [flags]